pgRouting/pgrouting/doc/breadthFirstSearch/pgr_binaryBreadthFirstSearch.rst

 ===============================================================================

 ``pgr_binaryBreadthFirstSearch`` — Returns the shortest path(s) in a binary graph.

-Any graph whose edge-weights belongs to the set {0,X}, where 'X' is any non-negative real integer, is termed as a 'binary graph'.
+Any graph whose edge-weights belongs to the set {0,X}, where 'X' is any non-negative integer, is termed as a 'binary graph'.

 .. figure:: images/boost-inside.jpeg
    :target: https://www.boost.org/libs/graph/doc/breadth_first_search.html